Welcome - About Live and Loud!

 Numan released his second solo album "Telekon" in the Autumn of 1980 and embarked on his second major tour in 12 months - and his second in the USA and Canada in 7 months.
 This recording features the full set from the very last night of the Teletour, after he'd already made up his mind that he would retire from touring.
 The show gets better through the set I think, and the last song in the set, We Are Glass, is especially exciting with lots of analogue synths squawking away.

 This is a soundboard recording and had deteriorated with age a bit.
-EQ'ing and remastering has brought out the best of it I think and its very listenable - certainly proved popular with Numan fans.
+EQ'ing and remastering has brought out the best of it I think and it's now far more listenable - it certainly proved popular with Numan fans.

 Setlist